zainabx78/AWS-Projects/NodeJs Application in AWS/README.md

    - Allow access on port 3000 from 0.0.0.0/0/

+3. Clone the github repository with the source code to the EC2 instance using `git clone <repo link>`.
+4. Create a .env file for the environment variables with `vim .env`.
+5. Install node.js and npm: `sudo yum install nodejs`.
+Also install express: `npm install express`.
+6. Run `npm run start`.
+The application should now be available at `<ec2PublicIp>:3000`.

 Credit to Kunal Verma for the application code and packages.
 Link to his Github repo: https://github.com/verma-kunal